Famous Saltwater Fish Rivaling Cutthroat Diversity

 September 2024

 We all know about the different cutthroat trout subspecies.
 You don't?-Here's where to start.
 They've captured the hearts of pretty much everybody.
 They come in all kinds of varieties, Sea Run, Yellowstone, Rio Grande; in total 14 unique cutthroat subspecies have been named.
 If you visit the west, there's a cutthroat out there for you, North to South you can likely find a subspecies to chase.
-Knowledge about the different types of cutthroat is fairly common knowledge these days, but interestingly there's a saltwater equivalent in the fly fishing world that's less commonly discussed.
+Knowledge about the different types of cutthroat is fairly common these days, but interestingly there's a saltwater equivalent in the fly fishing world that's less often discussed.

 Turns out, bonefish, our favorite ghost of the flats, is a catch-all term for, count'em, twelve distinct species.